-Moreover, alongside the implementation of reforms and vigorous efforts in terms of proper governance, liberalization of the economy and improvement of the quality of human resources, Côte d'Ivoire was declared eligible for the "Compact" aid program of the Millennium Challenge Corporation ("MCC") aiming to contribute to the reduction of poverty through inclusive and sustainable economic growth in developing countries.
-With a provisional cost of FCFA 290 billion (US\$500 million), the "Compact" aid program should help Côte d'Ivoire to finance certain actions to fulfill the first four strategic priorities of its 2016-2020 NDP.
-This program is expected to be signed in the last quarter of 2017.
+Moreover, alongside the implementation of reforms and vigorous efforts in terms of proper governance, liberalization of the economy and improvement of the quality of human resources, Côte d'Ivoire was declared eligible for the "Compact" aid program of the MCC aiming to contribute to the reduction of poverty through inclusive and sustainable economic growth in developing countries.
+This eligibility was followed by a grant agreement from the Compact Program to Côte d'Ivoire of CFAF 315 billion, which was approved on 7 November 2017 in Washington, DC in the presence of the Ivorian President Alassane Ouattara and a MCC delegation.

-As a result of different governance-related corporate reforms, Côte d'Ivoire was declared eligible for the Open Government Partnership (OGP) on July 28, 2015.
+As a result of different governance-related corporate reforms, Côte d'Ivoire was declared eligible for the Open Government Partnership ("OGP") on 28 July 2015.
 OGP was launched in 2011 to provide an international platform for domestic reformers committed to making their governments more open, accountable, and responsive to citizens.